Jonghyun19/econ/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Economics at Virgnia Tech.
-My research area is social network, game theory, and political economics.
+My research areas are social network, game theory, and political economics.

 Contact Information: jongh2419@vt.edu